Jingle Jam weekend of winning

-Listen for the keywords this weekend (11/8-11/10) and enter them below for your shot to score a pair of tickets to K92.3′s Jingle Jam!
+Listen for the keywords this weekend (11/15-11/17) and enter them below for your shot to score a pair of tickets to K92.3′s Jingle Jam courtesy of The Salvation Army of Orange and Osceola Counties!

 Don’t miss a night of live music with your favorite K92.3 artists - Russell Dickerson, Mitchell Tenpenny, Warren Zeiders, Bryan Martin, Dylan Marlowe, Matt Stell, Drew Baldridge, Meghan Patrick.
 Plus, we’re kicking off the party early this year at 2pm with food trucks, refreshments and ice cold beer for the most fun Sunday Funday in Central Florida!